2020 Minneapolis false rumors riot: Target Corporation building arson attack

+Several federal and local law enforcement agencies launched an investigation of acts of arson.
 Three men from the Twin Cities metropolitan area were indicted in United States district court for setting fires at the downtown headquarters of the Target Corporation on the evening of August 26, 2020.
 Federal authorities said the fire caused $1 million in damages.

 Shador T.C.
 Jackson, a 24-year old from Richfield, Minnesota, was accused of using a construction sign to break the glass entrance to the building.
 Several people went inside the building during the rioting.
 Jackson intentionally set a fire on a counter in the mailroom and Victor D. Edwards, a 31-year old from Saint Paul, Minnesota, added liquid accelerant to it.
 Leroy L.P.
 Williams, a 34-year old from Minneapolis, also entered the mailroom.
 Williams was a relative Eddie George Gordon who was shot and killed earlier in the day, beginning the manhunt that led to the unrest.
 Surveillance video captured the three men fleeing the mailroom.
 Williams allegedly returned to the Target building and attempted to start another fire at its entrance.
 Prior to the incident, all three defendants had felony records in Minnesota for violent crimes.

 Jackson and Williams pled guilty to conspiracy to commit arson in connection to the August 26, 2020, incident.
-Jackson was sentenced in June 2021 to 33 months in prison.
-Williams' sentence was pending as of late 2021.
+Jackson was sentenced in June 2021 to 33 months in federal prison.
+Williams, however, requested to withdraw his guilty plea, which the court granted.

-The charge against Edwards went before a federal trial.
+The charge against Edwards went before a federal trial in mid-2021.
 Authorities alleged that Edwards had illegally entered and looted several downtown businesses and participated in acts of arson at the Target Corporation and possibly at Brit's Pub.
 After a four-day trial, the jury on August 12, 2021, convicted Edwards on one count of riot and one count of arson.
-On December 29, 2021, he was sentenced to 9 1⁄3 months in prison and ordered to pay $941,682.28 in restitution.
+On December 29, 2021, he was sentenced to 9 1⁄3 months in federal prison and ordered to pay $941,682.28 in restitution.